GetDist: a Python package for analysing Monte Carlo samples: Kernel Density Estimation (KDE)

 \subsection{Correlated samples}

 In reality, samples from MCMC are correlated.
-Expressed in weighted form (where weights count the rejections of the next proposal), there are non-trivial weights and correlations between chain positions.
-Correlations will increase the error.
-However, perhaps surprisingly, correlations don't have a dramatic effect on the optimal kernel bandwidth: the main impact of correlation on the variance does not scale with $h$, since correlated errors between nearby $\vx$ cannot be lowered by more smoothing; see Refs.~\cite{Hall95,Skold03}.
+When expressed using weighted samples (where weights account for rejected proposal steps), both non-trivial weights and correlations exist between chain positions.
+For a fixed number of samples, more correlation increases the uncertainty in our density estimates.
+An important and perhaps counterintuitive result is that correlations do not have a large effect on the optimal kernel bandwidth choice.
+This is because the main contribution of correlations to the variance is independent of the smoothing scale $h$: correlated errors between nearby points $\vx$ persist regardless of additional smoothing; see Refs.~\cite{Hall95,Skold03}.

-Eq. \eqref{AMISE} for the error using $\Nindep$ independent weighted samples (equivalent to Ref.~\cite{Skold03}) cannot be the full story when correlated samples are used with finite $h$ of practical interest.
-For example, proposals in orthogonal subdimensions could leave the parameter(s) of interest exactly unchanged between steps even though they appear as different points in the full-dimensional parameter space.
+We derived Eq.~\eqref{AMISE} for the kernel density error using $\Nindep$ independent weighted samples.
+With weights accounting for MCMC rejections, $\Nindep$ could be used as the effective sample number when doing MCMC sample bandwidth selection~\cite{Skold03}).
+However, this cannot be the full story when correlated samples are used with finite $h$ of practical interest.
+For example, proposals in orthogonal subdimensions could leave the parameter(s) of interest exactly unchanged between steps, even though they appear as different points in the full-dimensional parameter space.
 This could be remedied by using a parameter-dependent $\Nindep$ in Eq.\eqref{AMISE}, where the weights now count all consecutive identical points in the parameter space of the kernel density.
 However, it is also clear that very small changes in a parameter, for example due to accepted proposals along very nearly orthogonal eigendirections, should contribute nearly the same as exactly identical points.
 In other words, whether or not the correlation matters when determining the bandwidth depends on the shape of the correlation function; e.g., whether there is high probability for $|X_i-X_{i+k}| < h \sigma_X$, or whether the distribution is broad compared to $h\sigma_X$.